-When your draft is complete, you can submit it for approval by an Organization Administrator or a Workspace Owner.
-Once approved the draft becomes a Published DraftPublished DraftAn approved and locked version of a template that is available for download in Dyspatch or for syncing via the Dyspatch API.
+When you have completed building your email, you can submit the email for review.
+An Organization Administrator or a Workspace Owner from your team will review the email and can either approve or request changes for that email draft.
+Once approved, the draft becomes a Published DraftPublished DraftAn approved and locked version of a template that is available for download in Dyspatch or for syncing via the Dyspatch API.
 A published draft cannot be edited..
-If you don't need an Organization Admin or Workspace Owner's approval of the draft, you can skip approval and publish the draft.

 Select Preview while in the editor to go to the submission preview area.
 Before submitting your template, you can send yourself a test email or try device previews with your template.